oracle/weblogic-kubernetes-operator/docs-source/content/userguide/managing-operators/using-the-operator/using-helm.md

 * You can fix this by upgrading the Helm release (to fix the port number).
 * You can also fix this by rolling back the Helm release.

-#### Installing an operator and telling it to use a service account that doesn't exist
+#### Installing an operator and assigning it a service account that doesn't exist

 The `helm install` eventually times out and creates a failed release.
 ```